Chinese Tea Tasting

 A Note From Mengyan

 When I choose teas for a tasting, I look for relationships between them.
 Sometimes they share a season.
 Sometimes they come from different mountains, or show different levels of oxidation, roasting, or age.
 Tasting them together helps us understand each tea more clearly than tasting it alone.
+I design each tasting to offer enough guidance for guests to understand what they are tasting, while still leaving room for the tea to speak for itself.

 Mengyan Gong speaks beside a tea stage during a Chinese tea ceremony at Teasthetic.